The Best Free SEO Tools for Kenyan Businesses

 They’re slightly more technical, but still easy enough for beginners to pick up and start using.

-- Google Keyword Planner: This is Google’s own keyword research tool.
+• Google Keyword Planner: This is Google’s own keyword research tool.
 It shows you search volume, keyword competition, and related terms based on real search data.
 It’s especially useful if you’re planning content or running Google Ads.
-And yes—it works for Kenya-specific searches too, which makes it extra helpful locally.
+And yes, it works for Kenya-specific ads and searches too, which makes it extra helpful locally.

 Final Verdict: Why you Should Start your SEO journey with Free SEO Tools